CLICK HERE FOR INDEX PAGE

 RATCHET MECHANISMS

-PDF FILE - CLICK HERE FOR PRINTABLE EXERCISE
+PDF FILE - CLICK HERE FOR PRINTABLE WORSHEET

-A ratchet mechanism is based on a wheel that has teeth cut out of it and a pawl that follows as the wheel turns.
-Studying the diagram you will see that as the ratchet wheel turns and the pawl falls into the 'dip' between the teeth.
-The ratchet wheel can only turn in one direction - in this case anticlockwise.
+A ratchet mechanism is a toothed wheel and a pawl.
+As the ratchet wheel turns, the pawl falls into the 'dip' between the teeth.
+The ratchet wheel can only turn in one direction - in this case anti-clockwise.

 The water well seen below has a ratchet mechanism that allows the person to rotate the handle in an anticlockwise direction.
 The bucket of water is heavy and so the person can rest by taking his/her hands away from the handle.
 This is because the pawl has fallen into the 'dip' between the teeth and so the bucket cannot fall back into the well.